|MORGELLONS MORPHOLOGY (2006 - Revised 2010)|

 Compared to typical parasites, e.g. mites, which can bore into the Stratum granulosum, the protoplasm or its tentacle-like elongations go even deeper, into the Stratum papillare, up to the hair roots where they extract the melanin/keratin (pigments) from the hair or the skin tissue (depigmentation patterns).
 The depigmentation patterns (white skin spots) or dark spots are a typical sign of a fungal infection.

 Bubbles or amoeba-like macro forms are located on the scalp or ear and nose hairs.
 These round/oval-shaped formations have a consistency that rather resembles a bright candy gum.
-(Note photos above)
+(Note photos above and below)

 Multicolored fibers are recognizable in the body mass of these forms, as well as some kind of gripping structures (pseudopodia), which serve as attachments to the human hair.
 These objects are mostly concentrated on the human terminal hairs or inside the skin pores. (note photos below)

-Their external cell-wall make-up consists of a typical chitin layer, which can be strengthened additionally with their own secretions (protoplasm + enzymes).
+Their external cell-wall make-up consists of a typical chitin-cellulose layer, which can be strengthened or protected additionally with their own secretions (proteins/enzymes?).
 Their hyphae have an apical growth (at the fiber tips) and have no branches.

 The hyphae or fiber diameter can apparently become thickened, thus creating several protective layers, which function as insulation for heat and protection against toxins.
 They can harden when required.